Andreea Bălan: Reaction to tabloid newspapers

-A dispute arose between the singer and TV presenter Cătălin Măruță, on the PRO TV television show Happy Hour in late April 2010.
+A dispute arose between the singer and the TV presenter Cătălin Măruță on the PRO TV television show Happy Hour in late April 2010.
 Invited to the show, Bălan presented views critical of newspapers.
 The conflict continued for a short period, with the two criticizing each other in the press on various occasions, culminating in the blocking of Bălan's appearance in a special edition of the show Dansez pentru tine.